Horizon Psychiatry

 LIFESTYLE COACHING

-• Reducing intake of alcohol or other unhealthy substances
+• Self-Medication: Reducing or eliminating your intake of unhealthy substances.

 “Our life is frittered away by detail.